noodlapp/noodl-docs/docs/getting-started/workflow.md

     <video width="100%" autoPlay muted loop src={useBaseUrl("/docs/getting-started/basic-concepts/edit-code.mp4")}/>
 </div>

 Not a skilled software developer?
-Don't worry, the philosofy of Noodl is to focus on the code that matters and remove much of the unncessecary complexities of developing software.
-If you have basic knowledge of Javascript, you will get very far with Noodl.
+Don't worry; the philosophy of Noodl is to focus on the code that matters and remove much of the unnecessary complexities of software development.
+If you have a basic knowledge of JavaScript, you will go a long way with Noodl.

 ## The cloud services